BONUS: learn directory structure

 • rm is used to remove files and folders

-• -r/-Recurse means remove child directories and what is in them recursively, it goes through each child directory and removes everything include their children
+• -r/-Recurse means remove child directories and what is in them until there is nothing left, it goes through each child directory and removes everything including their children

-• -f/-Force means “force”, do not ask me any questions, just remove the file or folder and all its children with extreme prejudice
+• -f/-Force means do not ask me any questions, just remove the file or folder and everything inside it until there is nothing left

-• I try to go back to the parent directory
+• I try to go back to the doe directory

 the terminal shows